Goofs from Marshall

 Showing all 6 items

-- At the end of the movie, Marshall is shown dropping some coins into a pay phone in Mississippi to call Friedman in Connecticut to see what the verdict in the case was.
-Although that's how it would have happened 20 or 30 years later, in 1941, it would have involved first calling Central, who would have than called a hub which would have established a trunk line to New York City, and so on.
-The whole process might have taken all day to make that long distance call.

-Showing all 6 items

 - At the end of the movie, Marshall drops some coins into a pay phone in Mississippi to call Friedman in Connecticut to find out the verdict in the case.
 He would've had to call Central, who would've called a hub, which would have established a trunk line to New York City, and so on.
 Making that long-distance call could take all day.